IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

         Any custom type you define may also be returned from a method.
 Corresponding TypeScript ViewModels will be created for these types.
 See :ref:`ExternalTypes`.

         .. warning::
             When returning custom types from methods, be careful of the types of their properties.
 As Coalesce generates the TypeScript ViewModels for your :ref:`ExternalTypes`, it will also generate ViewModels for the types of any of its properties, and so on down the tree.
-If a type is encountered from the FCL or another package that your application uses, these generated types will get out of hand extremely quickly.
+If a type is encountered from the FCL/BCL or another package that your application uses, these generated types will get out of hand extremely quickly.

             Mark any properties you don't want generated on these TypeScript ViewModels with the :ref:`InternalUse` attribute, or give them a non-public access modifier.
+Whenever possible, don't return types that you don't own or control.
-    :csharp:`IEnumerable<T>`
+    :csharp:`ICollection<T>`
-        Enumerables and collections of any of the valid return types above may be returned.
-Any derived type of :csharp:`IEnumerable<T>` is valid in the signature, but :csharp:`ICollection<T>` is recommended where possible.
+        Collections of any of the valid return types above are also valid return types.

 |

 .. _ModelMethodTypeScript:

 Generated TypeScript
 --------------------